WMeindW/AsynchronousWebServer/README.md

 - Implement HTTPS for secure communication.
 - Add more robust error handling and logging.
-- Introduce a configuration file for customizable server settings.
 - Extend support for XML parsing.
 - Add more advanced thread monitoring and scaling for large-scale workloads.